The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-In both gauge frames, there occurs annihilation of part of the information carried by the covariant derivatives of $\Lambda_{B}{}^{L}\Lambda_{C}{}^{M}$ when the overall differential expansions are appropriately contracted with $\gamma_{LM}$ or $\gamma_{LM}^{\prime}$.
-The amount of information annihilated in each frame is not gauge invariant, and can be actually calculated by performing the relevant expansion.
+which effectively recovers the laws (3.102a) and (3.107).
+In both gauge frames, there occurs annihilation of part of the information carried by the covariant derivatives of $\Lambda _{B}{}^{L}\Lambda _{C}{}^{M}$ when the overall differential expansions are appropriately contracted with $\gamma _{LM}$ or $\gamma _{LM}^{\prime }$.
+The amount of information annihilated in each frame is not gauge invariant, and can be calculated by performing the relevant expansion.
 What results is, in effect, that the pieces

 cancel out when the contracted derivatives are individually built up.
-To establish this statement, it is enough to rewrite Eq.
-(2.110) as
+To establish this statement, we rewrite (3.110) as

-or, more explicitly, as\footnote{We notice that Eqs.
-(2.125) recover the relation (2.122).}
+or, more explicitly, as\footnote{ We notice that Eqs.
+(3.125) recover the relation (3.122).}

 Particularly, the pieces occurring in the configuration

 carry only gauge-invariant information.